Two WWE fans going all out for wrestling-themed wedding

 The parents of the bride will be coming out as The Authority while other entrances will include Hulk Hogan, Hacksaw Jim Duggan, Shawn Michaels, Ric Flair, Roman Reigns, AJ Lee, and Macho Man Randy Savage.

-By far, the cutest entrance will be Mary’s daughter, who loves Bailey.
-She’ll be wearing streamers and will even have her very own Bailey buddies.
+By far, the cutest entrance will be Mary’s daughter, who loves Bayley.
+She’ll be wearing streamers and will even have her very own Bayley buddies.

 The happy couple is going all in on having fun, and that’s not just for the ceremony either.
 They’ll have tables, ladders, and chairs at the gathering before the ceremony begins, there will be wrestling ring centerpieces at the reception, and the garter and bouquet toss will be wrestling themes as well.